nolantait/staticky/site_template/README.md

 ## Building

-During development `rerun` watches your files and rebuilds the site when they change by running `bin/rake site:build`.
+During development `filewatcher` watches your files and rebuilds the site when they change by running `bin/rake site:build`.
 These files are served by a Roda app.

 In production you simply output the files to a folder and serve them statically